turnbasedgames/docs/docs/getting-started/3-create-game.md

 This function will be called whenever a player actually joins the game.
 It provides us with the ID of the player who joined as well as the current [BoardGame state](/docs/backend#boardgame).

-If this is the first player to join, we will just return an empty object as there are no changes to the game state.
+If this is the first player to join, we will just return an empty object.
 If this is the second player to join, then the game has all the necessary players and should be marked as unjoinable.

 ```js title="index.js"
 function onPlayerJoin(plr, boardGame) {